Legion-Team/legion-protocol-contracts/docs/src/src/LegionSealedBidAuctionSale.sol/contract.LegionSealedBidAuctionSale.md

 ### _verifyCancelNotLocked

-Verify that canceling the is not locked.
+Verify that canceling is not locked

 ```solidity